toerob/vscode-tads3tools/README.md

 If toggled to be enabled, the game will be restarted with the default interpreter in a terminal, on any saved changes in the project that will lead to a new game image file.

+The interpreter can be changed in the setting called "Tads3: Game Runner Interpreter to change", the default is set to "frob", but can for instance be set to "t3run.exe -plain", "htmlt3.exe" to make it run on windows if those interpreters are installed.

 ---

 **"Tads3 command: Clear cache for standard libraries adv3/adv3Lite."**